Centers for Medicare & Medicaid Services

 In 2019, the American Hospital Association named Rush University Medical Center an honoree for its annual Equity of Care Award for the fourth time in five years.
 This award recognizes hospitals and health systems for their efforts to reduce health care disparities and to advance diversity and inclusion.

 Among the "Best Places to Work for Disability Inclusion"

-Rush University Medical Center was named one of the “Best Places to Work for Disability Inclusion" for the fourth year in a row based on a top score in the 2022 Disability Equality Index, a comprehensive annual benchmarking tool that allows nationwide leading organizations to self-report their disability policies and practices.
-Learn more.
+RUSH University Medical Center was named one of the “Best Places to Work for Disability Inclusion" for the fourth year in a row based on a top score in the 2022 Disability Equality Index, a comprehensive annual benchmarking tool that allows nationwide leading organizations to self-report their disability policies and practices.

 Joint Commission accreditation